Lauren Socha: Personal life

 Socha lives in Derby.
-She has three tattoos: three stars on her neck, a bow on her back and her initials with a star on her wrist, which her parents allowed her to have done.
 Her brother, Michael Socha, is also an actor.

 In April 2016, it was announced via Twitter that she had given birth to a girl.

 Criminal conviction

 On 23 January 2012, it was reported that Socha had been charged with racially aggravated assault in connection with an incident involving a Derby taxi driver the previous October.
 On 2 May 2012, Socha pleaded guilty to the charge, and was sentenced to four months in prison, suspended for 12 months.
 The taxi driver had an eight-minute voice recording of Socha's rant, and said to reporters after the verdict: "She called me a P***, a dirty b****** and said: 'You're Asian, f*** off back to where you came from.'
 She said: 'Do you know who I am?
 I'll have your family lifted.'"